kitian616/jekyll-TeXt-theme/case-study.md

 <div class="flex-container">
   <div style="flex: 1;">
-   Additionally, if the exit code provided by the job process signifies an error occurred, the `run` process sends the Monitoring Service an error ping.
+   Additionally, if the exit code provided by the job process signifies an error occurred, the <code class="language-plaintext highlighter-rouge">run</code> process sends the Monitoring Service an error ping.
 This ping is different from an end ping in that it contains the error log, if one is available, returned by the job process.
   </div>

   <div style="flex: 3;">